-Works will be managed in short sections to minimise disruption; One lane of traffic will be maintained in each direction with phase in place as required; General traffic inbound to the City Centre will be diverted from Ea along Sheriff Street Upper, onto Seville Place and Amiens Street inbound public transport priority; General traffic and public transport traffic outbound from the City reduced to a shared single lane; and During works at the new and relocated bridges at George's Dock reduced to a single lane shuttle, controlled by a stop / go system traffic lights for a period of up to 10 months on either side of the comonths in total).
-Section 1b 9 months Works will be managed in short sections to minimise disruption; Where there are two lanes of traffic in one direction, the works will on one side of the carriageway, with traffic reduced to a single late from the City Centre.
-Short term local diversions may be required.
-Street and Townsend Street; Where there is one lane of traffic in each direction, the works will on one side of the carriageway, with the carriageway reduced to Traffic will travel in each direction, controlled by temporary traffic points, short-term local diversions may be required; and Where there are two lanes of traffic in one direction, the works with on one side of the carriageway, with traffic reduced to a single lar from the City Centre.
-Short term local diversions may be required Street and Townsend Street; Where there is one lane of traffic in each direction, the works will on one side of the carriageway, with the carriageway reduced to Traffic will travel in each direction, controlled by temporary traffic East Wall Road, et to facilitate y Centre will be ck, traffic will be n of temporary Between Lime Street and Samuel Beckett Bridge a temporary div put in place for a very short period of time. will be carried out ane outbound ed along Moss will be carried out to a single lane. c lights.
-At pinch Works will be managed in short sections to minimise disruption.
-On traffic will be maintained in each direction with phased lane closurequired; General traffic inbound to the City Centre will be diverted from Earlang Sheriff Street Upper, onto Seville Place and Amiens Street inbound public transport priority; General traffic and public transport traffic outbound from the City reduced to a shared single lane; and During works at the new and relocated bridges at the Royal Canareduced to a single lane shuttle, controlled by a stop / go system traffic lights for a period of up to 10 months on either side of the comonths in total).
-East Wall Road, et to facilitate y Centre will be nal, traffic will be n of temporary
+Section No. Estimated Construction Duration Traffic Management Provisions Section 1a 24 months Works will be managed in short sections to minimise disruption; One lane of traffic will be maintained in each direction with phased lane closures in place as required; General traffic inbound to the City Centre will be diverted from East Wall Road, along Sheriff Street Upper, onto Seville Place and Amiens Street to facilitate inbound public transport priority; General traffic and public transport traffic outbound from the City Centre will be reduced to a shared single lane; and During works at the new and relocated bridges at George's Dock, traffic will be reduced to a single lane shuttle, controlled by a stop / go system of temporary traffic lights for a period of up to 10 months on either side of the carriageway (20 months in total).
+Section 1b 9 months Works will be managed in short sections to minimise disruption; Where there are two lanes of traffic in one direction, the works will be carried out on one side of the carriageway, with traffic reduced to a single lane outbound from the City Centre.
+Short term local diversions may be required along Moss Street and Townsend Street; Where there is one lane of traffic in each direction, the works will be carried out on one side of the carriageway, with the carriageway reduced to a single lane.
+Traffic will travel in each direction, controlled by temporary traffic lights.
+At pinch points, short-term local diversions may be required; and Between Lime Street and Samuel Beckett Bridge a temporary diversion will be put in place for a very short period of time.
+Section 1c 24 months Works will be managed in short sections to minimise disruption.
+One lane of traffic will be maintained in each direction with phased lane closures in place as required; General traffic inbound to the City Centre will be diverted from East Wall Road, along Sheriff Street Upper, onto Seville Place and Amiens Street to facilitate inbound public transport priority; General traffic and public transport traffic outbound from the City Centre will be reduced to a shared single lane; and During works at the new and relocated bridges at the Royal Canal, traffic will be reduced to a single lane shuttle, controlled by a stop / go system of temporary traffic lights for a period of up to 10 months on either side of the carriageway (20 months in total).